JayHarrisonAhn/CAUDormitory/README.md

 ## Develope Rules
 ### Language
- * Please write code with Swift. (if necessary, use object-c and comment why)
+ * Swift is recommended rather than Object-C
- * Please write comment and project-documents with English.
+ * Please write comments and project-documents with English.

-### Database
- * We're using Firebase Realtime Database.
- * Database Crawler is made by lbr0452000 and now executing.
- * Database's address and Crawler's source code is in secret due to security.

 ### Commit Rules
  * A commit should contain at least one of the things below.